regro/regolith/docs/broker.rst

 difficult, as everyone has slightly different file systems.
 Regolith has a system to help with this by providing file storage which can be addressed to various documents in the database.
-In order to do so, the user must clone the regolith-storage github directory into their dbs folder, and run python in a terminal in that (regolith-storage) directory with their regolith_env conda environment activated.
+In order to do so, the user must clone the rg-db-remote-storage github repository into their dbs folder (at the same level as their other regolith database directories), and run python in a terminal in that (e.g., ~/dbs/rg-db-remote-storage) directory within a conda environment that can run regolith.
 The user must also have push rights to the regolith-storage git directory, and an SSH connection established.

 Loading the broker
 ******************

 To load the broker you need a ``regolithrc.json`` file.
-This file should be present in the regolith-storage directory that the user has cloned.
+This file is present in the rg-db-remote-storage directory that the user has cloned.
 The following block of code should be run in the user's python terminal, in the cloned storage directory, with the regolith_env conda environment activated.
 If you intend to add a file to the heap, do not put the file in the cloned directory before loading the